Difference Between Llamas and Alpacas

 Size is the most obvious difference.
 Llamas stand 5.5-6 feet tall at the head and weigh 250-400 pounds.
 Alpacas stand about 3 feet at the shoulder and weigh 100-150 pounds.
 Llamas have longer faces and larger, curved (banana-shaped) ears.
 Alpacas have shorter, blunter faces and straight, pointed (spear-shaped) ears.

 Their purposes differ significantly.
 Llamas have been used for thousands of years as pack animals, capable of carrying 50-75 pounds over mountain terrain.
-They are also used as guard animals for sheep and alpaca herds.
+They are also used as guard animals for sheep and alpaca herds, similar to how dogs are used as livestock guardians.
 Alpacas are bred for their fleece, which is softer and more uniform than llama fiber.

 Temperament also varies.
 Alpacas are generally shy, gentle, and prefer being in herds.
 Llamas are more independent and confident, which makes them effective guardians.
 Both can spit when annoyed, but this is more common when they are poorly socialized or feel threatened.